tinadinh/Final_Project/README.md

 The final aspect of this analysis was an interactive dashboard that has been created providing statistics of age group and gender for each Public Health Unit in Ontario.
 Users can select a specific Public Health Unit in Ontario to view it's location, number of cases by age, number of cases by gender and percentage of outcome. <br>
 <br>
 The sample data was extracted using pandas in Python to clean data using similar process as the ETL.
 Then the data was grouped by each PHU to tabulate totals.
-Thereafter the final dataframe was transformed into a preferred JSON format.  *Step by step process can be seen in [Processing csv_to_json](https://github.com/UofT-Government-Project/Covid19_PHU/blob/main/JS_Dashboard/processing_csv_to_json.ipynb).*  <br>
+Thereafter the final dataframe was transformed into a preferred JSON format.  *Step by step process can be seen in processing_csv_to_json.ipynb.*  <br>
 <br>
 Once data was saved as required, the file was called into a JavaScript file using D3 library.
 With each iteration, 3 charts were created using plotly.
 Finally, the data was displayed in a HTML file calling bootstrap 3 to format the positioning of each chart. <br>
 <br>